Josesx506/Udacity_FS_nano/SQL_Data_Modeling/Readme.md

 - [https://www.db-fiddle.com/]
 <br><br>

-### Creating your first database
+### Creating your first database (DB's can be created in terminal or psql)
-1. After launching sql, you can create your first table
+1. After instaling sql, you can create your first table `create <dbname>` in terminal
+2. You can access the db with `psql <dbname> <username>`, or delete it with `dropdb <dbname>`.
+The username does not need to be explicitly included for local tests and can be omitted.

 #### Database Tables Key Description
 <u><b>Primary Key (PK):</b></u> is a unique column in a particular table.
 It is commonly the first column in our tables in most databases and can be named "id".